dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/git-map/index.md

   * How comfortable do you feel you are with git?
   * Is there anything about git flow you'd like covered in more detail?

-### Extra Credit

-* You could play around with adding more things to the map or improving how things are scaled or displayed on the map (difficult).
-* Help fix someone else's merge conflicts or json bugs in the file.